-I’m going to show you in some very short, basic steps how to build a white picket fence (my very fast and easy way, of course…other ways do exist).
+I’m going to show you in some very short, basic steps how to build a picket fence (my very fast and easy way, of course…other ways do exist).

 This method will result in the posts being visible between sections of fencing.
 This looks great when you add some character to the top of the post with a finial.